Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ```
 {kotlin-runnable="true"}

-#### Base class properties with backing fields
+## Base class properties with backing fields

-In a sealed class hierarchy, the base class can define properties with backing fields that are serialized together with subclass properties, for example:
+In a polymorphic class hierarchy, the base class can define properties with backing fields that are serialized together with subclass properties, for example:

 ```kotlin
 // Imports declarations from the serialization library